TcMenu/documentation/content/arduino-libraries/tc-menu/using-custom-fonts-in-menu.md

 In the theme plugin properties you can often select the font to use.
 However, there are a few points to bear in mind when using fonts.
 Here are the key points:

-* From version 3.0 Most graphical plugins (other than Uno specific) support TcUnicode, a font rendering system that has full Unicode UTF-8 support.
+* Most graphical plugins (other than Uno specific) support TcUnicode, a font rendering system that has full Unicode UTF-8 support.
 These fonts can be easily created in the designer UI, see further down.
 It is also backward compatible with Adafruit fonts.
 * Each plugin's text drawing can also use native text drawing, based on how the underlying library itself draws fonts.
 You must use a compatible font.
 * Some libraries such as U8G2 and TFT_eSPI generally include the fonts in the package, and it is up to you to know which ones are available.
 * For Adafruit_GFX the fonts are generally included as needed from the `Fonts` directory, either in the package itself, or from your local project.
 They will be included once only in the C++ menu file and the variable for the font will be exported.